📚StudySolv

 -1-55

-Step 2: Plot the points and draw the lines.
+Step 2: Plot the points and draw each line.

-• y = 5x has a positive slope → rises from left to right.
+• y = 5x rises from left to right (positive slope).

-• y = –5x has a negative slope → falls from left to right.
+• y = –5x falls from left to right (negative slope).

 Q 1(iv)